Arciiix/Buzzine/README.md

    **Important: copy all the necessary assets into that folder**, e.g., audio/default.mp3 when it comes to the audio service or the database.
 Use the `copyFilesToDist.cmd` script.

 4. Adapter is a microservice used for emergency.
 If you wish to use it, flash ESP8266 with Tasmota and pass its IP adress as an environment variable to the adapter.
+5. Remember to initialize a Firebase project and update the necessary config, such as `google-services.json` on mobile or `firebaseServiceAccountKey.json` on API

 ### Environment variables